syn-ce/JuliaSetExplorer/README.md

 Note that **in order to use this feature, the option "send and load Julia sets (community)"** in the info-modal (press "i" or click the question mark in the lower right corner of the screen) **has to be checked**.

-This will enable you to load Community Julia sets and also send the parameters of the sets you download to the server to share with others.
+This will enable you to load Julia sets downloaded by others and also send the parameters of the sets you download to the server to share with others.
 No personal information whatsoever will be stored.
 In case you **don't want to share** the parameters of the Julia set you are about to download you can **deactivate the option at any time in the settings-menu** (press "i" or click on the question mark in the lower right corner).

 # Parameters